Marcel Fässler (racing driver): Sports car racing

 Fässler switched to sports cars in 2006, finishing second at the Spa 24 Hours in a Phoenix Aston Martin DBR9 and collecting two overall podiums at the Le Mans Series for Swiss Spirit.
-In 2007, he returned to open-wheel racing for A1 Team Switzerland in the 6th round of the A1 Grand Prix series held in Taupō, New Zealand, and in the 9th round at the Autódromo Hermanos Rodríguez, Mexico.
+In 2007, he returned to open-wheel racing for A1 Team Switzerland in the sixth round of the A1 Grand Prix series held in Taupō, New Zealand, and in the ninth round at the Autódromo Hermanos Rodríguez, Mexico.
 He also won the Spa 24 Hours on a Chevrolet Corvette C6.R for Phoenix Carsport.

 For 2008, Fässler joined the team for the full FIA GT Championship season.
-Sharing a GT1 class Corvette with Jean-Denis Delétraz, he won two races, finished 7th in the standings and helped the team finish 2nd at the teams championship.
-The same year he finished 2nd at the American Le Mans Series Road America race on a works Audi R10 TDI for Audi Sport North America.
-LMP1 team Sebah hired Fässler for the 2009 Le Mans Series season, having a 2nd-place finish as best result.
+Sharing a GT1 class Corvette with Jean-Denis Delétraz, he won two races, finished seventh in the standings and helped the team finish second at the teams championship.
+The same year, he finished second at the American Le Mans Series Road America race on a works Audi R10 TDI for Audi Sport North America.
+LMP1 team Sebah hired Fässler for the 2009 Le Mans Series season, having a second-place finish as best result.
 In addition, he and Joël Camathias were crowned International GT Open overall and Super GT class champions in a Trottet-fielded Ferrari F430.
-He also retired at the 24 Hours of Le Mans driving a works GT1 class Corvette and finished 4th in the GT2 class of the petit Le Mans, also for Corvette Racing.
+He also retired at the 24 Hours of Le Mans driving a works GT1 class Corvette and finished fourth in the GT2 class of the petit Le Mans, also for Corvette Racing.

-Audi works team Joest hired Fässler to drive the Audi R15 TDI plus at three 2010 races: Spa (12th), Le Mans (2nd) and Petit Le Mans (6th).
+Audi works team Joest hired Fässler to drive the Audi R15 TDI plus at three 2010 races: Spa (12th), Le Mans (second) and Petit Le Mans (sixth).
 He also retired at the 24 Hours of Spa running a Phoenix Audi R8 LMS.
-In 2016 Marcel re-joined Corvette Racing for the Rolex 24 Hours of Daytona and won the GTLM Class in the No. 4 Chevrolet Corvette C7.R with regular season drivers Oliver Gavin and Tommy Milner by the smallest ever margin of victory 0.034 seconds.
+In 2016, Fässler re-joined Corvette Racing for the Rolex 24 Hours of Daytona and won the GTLM Class in the No. 4 Chevrolet Corvette C7.R with regular season drivers Oliver Gavin and Tommy Milner by the smallest ever margin of victory 0.034 seconds.